vikingdata/articles/databases/mysql/DOING/MySQL_fix_broken_views.md

 echo "
 use test_views;
-select 'This select from a view will work';
+ -- This select from a view will work;
 select * from view1 limit 1;

-select 'This select will fail';
+-- This select will fail
 select * from view2 limit 1;

-select 'This show create view from view1 will work';
-show create view view1;
+ -- This show create view from view1 will work show create view view1;

-select 'This show create view from view2 will fail';
+ -- This show create view from view2 will fail;
-show reate view view2;
+show create view view2;

-select 'This select from information_schema will work for all';
+ -- This select from information_schema will work for all

 select TABLE_SCHEMA as db, TABLE_NAME as tbl, VIEW_DEFINITION, DEFINER, SECURITY_TYPE
 from information_schema.views